-- people, particular those who may be vulnerable to such practices. - Extreme pastoral interference in personal matters - reducing individual choice and responsibility. - The misuse of scripture or power to control behaviour and pressure to conform. - Oppressive teaching and isolation from others. - The requirement of obedience to the abuser, or the suggestion that the abuser has a "divine" position. - Intrusive healing and deliverance ministries, which may result in people experiencing emotional, physical or sexual harm. - The denial of the right to have a faith or the opportunity to grow in the knowledge and love of God. - Exclusion of people from the full range of church life (no arrangements for gluten-free wafers or non-alcoholic wine at Communion, or promoting fear of involving those who are HIV positive). - Oversimplification of forgiveness and healing without regard to pain more an issue of personal interpretation of common practices in the church or denomination.
+- The requirement of obedience to the abuser, or the suggestion that the abuser has a "divine" position. - Intrusive healing and deliverance ministries, which may result in people experiencing emotional, physical or sexual harm. - The denial of the right to have a faith or the opportunity to grow in the knowledge and love of God. - Exclusion of people from the full range of church life (no arrangements for gluten-free wafers or non-alcoholic wine at Communion, or promoting fear of involving those who are HIV positive). - Oversimplification of forgiveness and healing without regard to pain or suffering.